Checking out some Swiss Diamond Cookware…

 One of the most-often-cooked recipes from our second book, The Feast Goes On, is the Maple Soy Ocean Trout from the kitchen of Amber Schwartz.
 Everyone talks about this recipe!
 And everyone makes it – for Friday nights, for Sunday lunches, for midweek family dinners.
 It works because almost all the ‘work’ is done the day before.

-The day before serving, buy a side of salmon, skinned and pin-boned with the tail and belly removed, so what you have is an almost rectangular side of salmon that will feed around 6 – 8 people.
+The day before serving, buy a side of salmon (please check where you get your salmon from and make sure it is produced ethically and sustainably), skinned and pin-boned with the tail and belly removed, so what you have is an almost rectangular side of salmon that will feed around 6 – 8 people.
 (You can use the offcuts for salmon tartare.)
 After 24 hours in the marinade, drain the salmon and cook it in the hot grill pan for just a few minutes on each side.
 So delicious.
 If you tune in to our Facebook Live video, we cooked this salmon alongside a very special salad.